Human Trafficking: Modern Day Slavery

 - No control over ID card

-- Not free to come and go as he/she wants
+- Not free to come and go as they want

 - Transported by someone else to go to work

-- Cannot say for certain where he/she lives
+- Cannot say for certain where they live

 - Not allowed contact with family